asemorales/asemorales.github.io/README.md

 ## Scripts

-Since Jekyll requires some additional setup to work with Tailwind CSS, I configured scripts for building the site in `package.json` and created a custom deployment workflow for GitHub Actions.
+The build process is configured in `package.json` to 1.) process styles using PostCSS, using TailwindCSS as a PostCSS plugin; then 2.) build using Jekyll into the files under `_site`.

 #### Building for development

 Run `npm run dev` or `npm run start`

-This is configured in `package.json` to simultaneously 1.) build using Jekyll into files under `_site`; and 2.) compile styles using TailwindCSS into `compiled.css`.
-Both are configured so that the page should refresh on any saved changes.
-However, [live reloading both Jekyll & TailwindCSS may sometimes cause issues](https://github.com/tailwindlabs/tailwindcss/discussions/8470); if changes aren't appearing, try manually serving the page instead or clearing the cache with `bundle exec jekyll clean` before serving.
+This enables live reload, refreshing the page on any changes.
+Please note that changes to styles may reload the page twice, as [live reloading both Jekyll & TailwindCSS may cause issues](https://github.com/tailwindlabs/tailwindcss/discussions/8470).
+If changes aren't appearing, try manually serving the page instead or clearing the cache with `bundle exec jekyll clean` before serving.

 #### Building for production